-CBT ComparablePBT AccessibilityAccessibility FeatureFeature PBT Accessibility Feature PBT Administration Guidelines 1g General Administration Directions Read Aloud and Repeated as Needed (by Test Administrator) Same as CBT During Testing: The Test Administrator reads aloud the general administration directions only.
-A student may raise his or her hand and request the directions be repeated.
+CBT Comparable PBT Accel Accessibility Feature Feature PBT Accessibility Feature PBT Administration Guidelines 1g General Administration Directions Read Aloud and Repeated as Needed (by Test Administrator) Same as CBT During Testing: The Test Administrator reads aloud the general administration directions only.
+A student may raise their hand and request the directions be repeated.
 1h General Administration Directions Clarified (by Test Administrator) Same as CBT During Testing: The Test Administrator clarifies general administration directions only.
 No passages or test items may be clarified.
-1i Highlight Tool Highlighter Before Testing: Materials: Test Administrator provides student with highlighter(s).
+1i Highlight Tool Highlighter Materials: Test Administrator provides student with highlighter(s).
 Multiple colors may be provided.
 During Testing: The student highlights text as needed to recall and/or emphasize.
 Multiple colors may be provided.
-1j Headphones or Noise Buffers Same as CBT Before Testing: Materials: Test Administrator provides student with headphones.
+1j Headphones or Noise Buffers Same as CBT Materials: Test Administrator provides student with headphones.
 During Testing: The student uses headphones or noise buffers to minimize distraction or filter external noise during testing.
 If headphones are used only as noise buffers, they should not be plugged into the student's device.
-1k Line Reader Mask Tool Straight Edge (Visual Aids/ Organizers) Before Testing: Materials: Test Administrator provides student with blank straight edge.
-During Testing: The student uses a blank straight edge as he or she reads and follows along with the text.
-11 Magnification/ Enlargement Device Magnification/ Enlargement Device Before Testing: Materials: Test Administrator provides student with magnification/enlargement device.
+1k Line Reader Mask Tool Straight Edge (Visual Aids/ Organizers) Materials: Test Administrator provides student with blank straight edge.
+During Testing: The student uses a blank straight edge as they read and follows along with the text.
+11 Magnification/ Enlargement Device Magnification/ Enlargement Device Materials: Test Administrator provides student with magnification/enlargement device.
 During Testing: The student uses external magnification or enlargement devices to increase the font or graphic size (e.g., projector, CCTV, eye-glass mounted or hand-held magnifiers, electronic magnification systems, etc.).
-1m Note Pad Blank Scratch Paper See Blank Scratch Paper 1n Pop-up Glossary Glossary in Footnotes During Testing: The student refers to a glossary of pre- selected, construct-irrelevant words in the footnotes of the paper-based test.
+1m Note Pad Blank Scratch Paper See Blank Scratch Paper 1n Pop-up Glossary Glossary in Footnotes During Testing: The student refers to a glossary of preselected, construct-irrelevant words in the footnotes of the paper-based test.

-• PBT Accessibility Feature PBT Administration Guidelines 10 Redirect Student to the Test (by Test Administrator) Same as CBT During Testing: The Test Administrator redirects the student's attention to the test without coaching or assisting the student in any way.
+CBT Comparable PBT Accessibility Feature Feature PBT Administration Guidelines 10 Redirect Student to the Test (by Test Administrator) Same as CBT During Testing: The Test Administrator redirects the student's attention to the test without coaching or assisting the student in any way.
 There is no limit to the number of times a Test Administrator can redirect a student back to the test.
 Examples: Providing reminders to stay on task and focused during the assessments; Providing a visual cue to the student to remain on task.
-1p Spell Check or External Spell Check Device External Spell Check Device Before Testing: Materials: Test Administrator provides student with external spell check device.
+1р Spell Check or External Spell Check Device External Spell Check Device Materials: Test Administrator provides student with external spell check device.
 During Testing: The student uses an external spell check device.
 Device may not have embedded grammar check, connect to the internet, or save information.
 1q Student Reads Assessment Aloud to Self (SR/PNP Reference BG) Same as CBT During Testing: The student reads aloud the assessment to themselves.
 Students may use an external device such as a whisper phone.
 The student must be tested in a separate setting.
 1r Text-to-Speech for the Mathematics Assessments Human Reader (SR/PNP Reference CH) See Human Reader